pixind/placed/README.md

 ## Installation

-Add this two lines to your application's Gemfile:
+Add this line to your application's Gemfile:

-    gem 'httparty'
 	gem 'placed'

 And then execute: